And I wanted to, I don't normally have a show for tonight.

 I'm sorry, I'm not sure how we have a debate if you just make stuff up that I'm saying.

-No, no, hang on, hang on.
+No, no, hang on.

 No, no, no.

-No, since that's not this is not how debate works, bro.
+This is not how debate works, brother.

 This is not how debate works.

-So you put forward, I put forward the Aztec stuff, and then you said what about lobotomies?
+So you put forward, I put forward the Aztec stuff, and then you said, what about lobotomies?

-And then I provided a rebuttal to that, and now I don't know what you're talking about because you're not addressing my rebuttal.
+And now I don't know what you're talking about because you're not addressing my rebuttal.

 So what was my rebuttal to the lobotomy point?